Most serious charges in the Penn State hazing case were dismissed

 BELLEFONTE, Pa. — Fourteen members of a disbanded Penn State fraternity must stand trial in the hazing death of a pledge, but a judge on Friday tossed out the most serious charges, including involuntary manslaughter and aggravated assault.

 Eight of the former Beta Theta Pi brothers saw those serious charges dismissed.
-In addition, four of the total 18 defendants had all of their charges dropped.
+In addition, four of the total 18 defendants charged with only single counts were dropped entirely from the case.

-The charges that remain are misdemeanors, and the former Beta brothers originally facing aggravated assault counts, a first-degree felony, could have seen as many as 10 to 20 years in prison if found guilty.
+The parents of Timothy Piazza, the 19-year-old who died following a party at the Beta house in February, said they are looking to the trial for justice.

+"There needs to be a deterrent because we lost our son, and it can happen to anybody," mother Evelyn Piazza told NBC News.

+She added that if the defendants "acted like a brother or a friend or a responsible human being, it would have been a lot different.
+We wouldn’t be here."

-Some of the defendants are still facing a reckless endangerment charge, which carries up to a two-year prison sentence, as well as hazing and alcohol-related charges.
+The charges that still remain against some of the former fraternity brothers are misdemeanors, including a reckless endangerment charge, which carries up to a two-year prison sentence, as well as hazing and alcohol-related charges.

+Some originally faced aggravated assault counts, a first-degree felony, and could have seen as many as 10 to 20 years in prison if found guilty.

+"This court has dismissed those charges and has done it in a resounding way," defense attorney Theodore Simon, whose client, Luke Visser, had been facing a felony charge, told reporters.

 After the judge's ruling, District Attorney Stacy Parks Miller announced that she plans to refile charges and denied there was prosecutorial overreach because the more serious charges were dropped.

-"We obviously believe in the original charges or we wouldn't have brought them," Miller said.
+"We obviously believe in the original charges or we wouldn't have brought them," said Parks Miller, who initially filed more than 1,000 criminal charges in the case.

-The family of Timothy Piazza, the 19-year-old sophomore who died following the party at the Beta house in February, are "devastated," she added.
-"We have to go through this terrible process again."
+"It looked like [the judge] was assessing individual roles, which is a huge, huge error," she added.
+"And if you did that, this could be the result.
+It's a group effort and the group responsibility has to be assessed."

 It was not immediately clear if the students will be tried together, but District Judge Allen Sinclair said he wouldn't expect the trials to begin until at least the spring.

-Two other fraternity members had earlier waived their right to a preliminary hearing, but must still go to trial.
+Two other fraternity members had earlier waived their right to a preliminary hearing, but must still have their cases heard before a jury.

 The defendants have denied all charges.